-A. Student Access and Success
+1. Student Access and Success

-- 1. Advance equitable access, engagement, and success of all students. - a.
-Provide institutional leadership that integrates inclusion in all aspects of the College. - b.
-Champion engagement with external partners and stakeholders. - c.
-Provide academic and co-curricular opportunities that facilitate inclusivity. - Implement strategies as determined by the student's voice. - a.
-Build student support structures that respond to individual student's needs while maintaining quality. - b.
-Create avenues in which current and potential students can provide the college input on their needs. - c.
+- 1. Advance equitable access, engagement, and success of all students. - 1.
+Provide institutional leadership that integrates inclusion in all aspects of the College. - 2.
+Champion engagement with external partners and stakeholders. - 3.
+Provide academic and co-curricular opportunities that facilitate inclusivity. - 2.
+Implement strategies as determined by the student's voice. - 1.
+Build student support structures that respond to individual student's needs while maintaining quality. - 2.
+Create avenues in which current and potential students can provide the college input on their needs. - 3.
 Advance connections between students and college personnel. - 3.
-Increase the retention, persistence, and completion of an inclusive student body. - a.
-Expand efforts to attract a diverse student population. - b.
-Enable the student experience to flow seamlessly from recruitment through completion. - c.
-Create learning opportunities through community partnerships. - d.
+Increase the retention, persistence, and completion of an inclusive student body. - 1.
+Expand efforts to attract a diverse student population. - 2.
+Enable the student experience to flow seamlessly from recruitment through completion. - 3.
+Create learning opportunities through community partnerships. - 4.
 Expand efforts to provide financial support for students. - 4.
-Increase direct communication with students and employees at all locations. - a.
-Embed ambassadorship into all college position responsibilities. - b.
+Increase direct communication with students and employees at all locations. - 1.
+Embed ambassadorship into all college position responsibilities. - 2.
 Initiate avenues that provide the sharing and accessibility of resources, new initiatives, and best practices of all departments.

-B. Teaching and Learning
+2. Teaching and Learning

 - 1. Ensure the quality of educational programs, learning environments, and support services through continuous improvements. - 2.
-Develop and cultivate industry-specific partnerships to expand the breadth of offerings at Carl Sandburg College. - a.
-Establish an understanding of how stakeholders define quality. - b.
-Cultivate a comprehensive understanding of student and community needs. - c.
-Respond timely to district needs. - d.
+Develop and cultivate industry-specific partnerships to expand the breadth of offerings at Carl Sandburg College. - 1.
+Establish an understanding of how stakeholders define quality. - 2.
+Cultivate a comprehensive understanding of student and community needs. - 3.
+Respond timely to district needs. - 4.
 Utilize partnerships to increase the variety of educational offerings throughout the district. - 3.
-Implement an enhanced student experience that results in greater opportunities for employment. - a.
-Adapt student pathways through accessibility, program flexibility, and course availability. - b.
-Sustain a comprehensive understanding of the labor market's needs. - c.
+Implement an enhanced student experience that results in greater opportunities for employment. - 1.
+Adapt student pathways through accessibility, program flexibility, and course availability. - 2.
+Sustain a comprehensive understanding of the labor market's needs. - 3.
 Expand efforts to provide transition services to employment for students. - 4.
 Increase flexibility of course delivery using technology. - 5.
 Create environments for students that nurture engagement.

-C. Community Alliances
+3. Community Alliances

-1. Broaden dynamic connections with stakeholders: students, alumni, K-12 program, community members partners through targeted communication.
+- 1. Broaden dynamic connections with stakeholders: students, alumni, K-12 program, community members and business partners through targeted communication. - 2.
+Bolster education opportunities using off-site/partner locations throughout the district. - 3.

-and business

-- 2. Bolster education opportunities using off-site/partner locations throughout the district. - 3.
 Deliver consistent dual credit programs which provide students access to college services and support. - 4.
 Strengthen partnerships with four-year colleges and universities. - 5.
 Meet training needs of college district and region.

-D. Operational Sustainability and Excellence
+4. Operational Sustainability and Excellence

-- 1. Promote an environment of understanding between the college and stakeholders. - a.
-Amplify institutional standards and practices to streamline internal and external communication. - b.
-Provide targeted and timely communication.

-- c.
-Expand information sharing practices. - d.
+- 1. Promote an environment of understanding between the college and stakeholders. - 1.
+Amplify institutional standards and practices to streamline internal and external communication. - 2.
+Provide targeted and timely communication. - 3.
+Expand information sharing practices. - 4.
 Establish communication methods that promote the free exchange of ideas from stakeholders. - 2.
-Attain an institutional culture of integrated problem-solving. - a.
-Develop an avenue to identify and discuss cross-departmental problems/issues. - b.
-Empower "problem-solving" teams to implement and assess continuous improvement efforts. - c.
+Attain an institutional culture of integrated problem-solving. - 1.
+Develop an avenue to identify and discuss cross-departmental problems/issues. - 2.
+Empower "problem-solving" teams to implement and assess continuous improvement efforts. - 3.
 Advance the use of data in the institutional culture for decision-making. - 3.
-Strengthen human resource capital. - a.
-Administer a competitive compensation program that enables the College to attract and retain a quality workforce. - b.
-Execute strategies focused on employee retention. - c.
-Cultivate a commitment to inclusivity in hiring. - d.
+Strengthen human resource capital.

+- 1. Administer a competitive compensation program that enables the College to attract and retain a quality workforce. - 2.
+Execute strategies focused on employee retention. - 3.
+Cultivate a commitment to inclusivity in hiring. - 4.
 Ensure professional development opportunities for college employees. - 4.
-Assure the innovative use of resources. - a.
-Maintain a sustainable budget that fully meets the College's needs and responsibly uses the resources of the district. - b.
-Obtain new grant funding and maintain ethical stewardship of grant money. - c.
+Assure the innovative use of resources. - 1.
+Maintain a sustainable budget that fully meets the College's needs and responsibly uses the resources of the district. - 2.
+Obtain new grant funding and maintain ethical stewardship of grant money. - 3.
 Maintain and refresh high-quality facilities and grounds that support innovation, teaching, and learning. - 5.
 Assure compliance with accrediting bodies and governmental agencies.